Fanping/iveely.search/README.md

 #### 2. Test is successful start.
 When run local mode,you can enter a question on console like 'Which city is the capital of the United States?' <br/>
 If console write 'Washington.',congratulations, you've successfully run.<br/>

+		Q:Which city is the capital of the United States?
+		A:Washington.

 For more information see [Distributed Artificial Intelligence Markup Language](http://www.cnblogs.com/liufanping/p/5189678.html).
 #### 3. Configuration for remote calls.
 Modify file 'ai/property/branches.xml', configure the port number and offer to provide network services, so that the external system can access the service, which is important for distributed search engine.<br/>